cfwheels/wheels-cli/docs/dependency-management.md

 ## Extending the Dependency System

-The CFWheels dependency system can be extended to handle:
+The Wheels dependency system can be extended to handle:

 ### Custom Repositories